OpenMoonRay/openmoonray-docs/docs/moonray/maps/OpenVdbMap.md

           | input texture coordinates = 2

-        <p class=jekyll-theme-minimal scene-class-attr-comment">Which coordinate source to use for the texture lookup</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">Which coordinate source to use for the texture lookup</p>

     <h3>vdb_source</h3>